 DO I NEED ID TO VOTE?

-You need a valid form of identification to vote only if you haven’t voted as a resident of your current precinct before.
+You need a valid form of identification (preferably, driver’s license or other photo ID) only if you haven’t voted as a resident of your current precinct before.
 It is not correct to say “if you have not voted before in PA” or “in your current polling place” (the physical location can change; it is the precinct that counts).
 Call 833-728-6837 if you believe a polling official is requesting identification erroneously.